jcezarms/cabreira/README-enUS.md

 | --- | --- |

 ## Motivation

-Cabreira (*Portuguese pronunciation:* [['kabɾejɾa]](https://en.wikipedia.org/wiki/Help:IPA/Portuguese)) is a tool made to expose the real impact of droughts in Brazil's northeastern region, all in a simple and accessible interface.
+Cabreira (*Brazilian Portuguese pronunciation:* [[kabɾˈejɾa]](https://en.wikipedia.org/wiki/Help:IPA/Portuguese)) is a tool made to expose the real impact of droughts in Brazil's northeastern region, all in a simple and accessible interface.
 For that, a new metric of climate vulnerability was created, joining multiple socioeconomic data and drought intensity metrics from [Monitor de Secas](http://monitordesecas.ana.gov.br/mapa) (literally, _Drought Monitor_).

 There's already a heavy focus on natural and social issues driven towards major brazilian cities - e.g. São Paulo - and forests - e.g. Amazon rainforest.
 This specialized treatment favors a scenario of political and academic neglect for the northeast, as for its people, wealth and problems.
 Nature, on the other hand, does not neglect - over half of the disaster-related impacts in Brazil come from droughts:

 ![Affected by natural disasters 1991-2012](./reports/figures/atlas_desastres.png)
 > Source: [Atlas Brasileiro de Desastres Naturais](https://s2id.mi.gov.br/paginas/atlas/).
 Sistema Integrado de Informações sobre Desastres, 2013.

+## Why the name?

+The word *cabreira* in brazilian portuguese is an adjective that can take many meanings.
+Formally it could refer to the *Botrychium lunaria* plant, or even a female goatherd.
+But those are not the meanings behind this project's name - its inspiration comes from the informal use of the word.

+Brazil's northeastern population is the one regional pioneer for the informal side of *cabreira*, meaning a person who's deeply angry, wary, or most frequently: suspicious.
+All of these discontent emotional states and the social motivation for this project both seem to fit perfectly beside one another.
+A land inhabited by the most humble, simple people, is laid barren, under burning heat yet remains a tourism paradise.
+Meanwhile, it seems the only realistic scenario for creating change being for all of its economical/political "elite" to *feel* it's becoming inhabitable for them too, at least in the long run.
+Angry, wary and suspicious, all in one?
+It's a good fit.